zannloo/tp/docs/UserGuide.md

 <box type="info">

 **Required format for StudentId:**
-- Must be in the format `XXXXa` where `XXXX` is replaceable with any 4-digit number and `a` is replaceable with any alphabet.
+- `XXXXa` where `XXXX` is replaceable with any 4-digit whole number and `a` is replaceable with any alphabet.
   - **Note:** StudentId here corresponds to the last 5 place of an NUS student's matriculation number and is not a StudentId created by you.
 This format helps you to identify students easily while maintaining privacy and security.